 If a patient has a choriocarcinoma, the tumor may have started from a hydatidiform mole or from tissue that remains in the uterus following an abortion or delivery of a baby.
 Choriocarcinoma can spread from the uterus to other parts of the body.
 A very rare type of gestational trophoblastic tumor starts in the uterus where the placenta was attached.
 This type of cancer is called placental-site trophoblastic disease.”

-- Join and participate in our support groups on Facebook and/or Yahoo!
-Groups, linked in the menu above, where women of all ages and from all around the world gather to talk about their experiences, thoughts, feelings, concerns, and questions about their molar pregnancies and life after a mole…
+- Join and participate in our support groups on Facebook, linked in the menu above, where women of all ages and from all around the world gather to talk about their experiences, thoughts, feelings, concerns, and questions about their molar pregnancies and life after a mole…

 - Contribute your molar pregnancy story to our Personal Stories collection…

 - Leave comments around the site (no spamming please) to let us know you were here, whether you’ve had a molar pregnancy and needed information or were just browsing through…

 - Visit our Profile Survey page to see common factors among women who’ve had molar pregnancies…